-99 Tiny Games was part of Showtime, presented by Mayor of London and London 2012 Festival.
+99 Tiny Games is part of Showtime, presented by Mayor of London and London 2012 Festival.
 Showtime is a free outdoor arts festival giving all Londoners the chance to enjoy world class entertainment and culture on their doorstep.
 99 Tiny Games will run from from 28 July to 20 August.

-The games were for different numbers of players, and involve different types of activity, but you won't need any special equipment for any of them: just turn up, ideally with a friend or two, and get playing!
+The games are for different numbers of players, and involve different types of activity, but you won't need any special equipment for any of them: just turn up, ideally with a friend or two, and get playing!

-99 Tiny Games was part of Showtime, presented by Mayor of London and London 2012 Festival.
+99 Tiny Games is part of Showtime, presented by Mayor of London and London 2012 Festival.
 Showtime is a free outdoor arts festival giving all Londoners the chance to enjoy world class entertainment and culture on their doorstep.

 Hide&Seek is one of the most innovative and creative game design studios in the world, and one of the core elements of our output is the delivery of pervasive live events.